 • For super easy and mess-free removal of the bars from the dish, place a layer of parchment paper in the bottom of your baking dish and let the paper hang over the sides.

-• These will disappear fast, so if you’re serving more than just a couple people, double the recipe and bake in a 9×13 baking dish.
+• These will disappear fast, so if you’re serving more than just a few people, double the recipe and bake in a 9×13 baking dish.

 Apple Pie Bars cut into square servings